firedrakeproject/firedrake/demos/immersed_fem/immersed_fem.py.rst

 .. note::

-   Depending on you version of gmsh and DMPlex, the gmsh option ``-format msh2`` may be omitted.
+   Depending on your version of gmsh and DMPlex, the gmsh option ``-format msh2`` may be omitted.

 To illustrate how to access all these features within Firedrake,